After 20 hours of research evaluating 90 products, we picked It's A 10 Leave-In Conditioner Plus Keratin as our top choice.

 But, there are plenty of reasons to break the routine.

-At the very least, the best leave in conditioner products will stop the frizzies, tame split ends, and make your hair feel touchably soft.
+The best leave-in conditioners can condition your hair like no other.
+At the very least, the best leave-in conditioner products will stop the frizzies, tame split ends, and make your hair feel touchably soft.
 Sounds good so far, doesn’t it?
 We certainly think so.

 Perhaps these products are just what you needed to restore damaged hair and allow your hair to look (and smell) its best all day long.
 Oh yeah, you can also expect tangle-free goodness.
 How nice is that?